How the Immortal Jellyfish Inspired Stem Cell Research

 This jellyfish is effectively biologically immortal — when stressed, it reverts from its adult medusa form back to a juvenile polyp stage, restarting its life cycle indefinitely.
 This transdifferentiation process converts specialized adult cells back to pluripotent stem cells.

-In the language of biomimicry, this falls under the Modify › Reverse cellular differentiation category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Modify › Reverse cellular differentiation category.

 The Design Principle